dgroomes/swift-playground/README.md

   cancellation looks in the code yet.
 Let's try it in the actors/racing demo.
 * [x] DONE Push more of the race management into the RaceManager actor.
 I think I need to synchronize the 'print' statements because the program techically can race if the 'raceTask.cancel' literally triggers the other tasks to unsuspend on a different/available core (I'm 80% sure).
+* [x] DONE (Yeah straight Tasks with a wrapper Task is great) I'm still confused about the purpose of tasks groups.
+Can you get the same effect as a task group by just using an outer Task?

 ## Reference